valadislow/Crud_Project/README.md

         alert("Task updated successfully!");
     });
 };

-4. Delete
+#4.
+Delete
 Process:

-Remove the selected task from the Tasks array and its associated DOM element.
-Notify the user that the task has been deleted.
+removing the whole task from the webpage and from the array Notify the user that the task has been deleted.
 Code: